 Bill of Lading

-A Bill of Lading is a contract of carriage, used for ocean freight, between the owner of the goods and the carrier.
+A Bill of Lading (BOL) is evidence of a contract of carriage, used for ocean freight, between the owner of the goods and the carrier.
 It serves three main functions:

 - as receipt and acknowledgement that the goods have been loaded

-- as the terms of contract of carriage
+- as evidence and terms of contract of carriage

 - as a transferable title to the goods